xkosorin/workout-timer-nextjs/README.md

 This is a personal project built on Next.js which I primarily used for learning and getting better with React and Next.js

-The goal of this project is to create a web application which
+The goal of this project is to create a web application for coaches to create a workouts and share them with other people.
+It also should provide a simple interface for a user to follow a workout.

 This project is still WIP